The Glitz, Glamour And Competition Of Dog Shows

 DM No, it's a popularity, and friends are doing the winning.

-Angela No, I do not think this is true.
-I feel it has become more of a popularity contest for the handlers AND owners who send dogs off with handlers, than it is about the quality of the dog and it's adherence to the standard for the purpose of breeding.
+Angela No, I feel it has become more of a popularity contest for the handlers AND owners who send dogs off with handlers, than it is about the quality of the dog and it's adherence to the standard for the purpose of breeding.

 Vicki No, More about the hottest, winning dog/handler.